Little Treasures

 Maggie shrugged.
 “I just do.”

-One day in Year 8, grown thoughtful tall, pale and blonde, she had to be picked up from school because a local historian had brought in a collection of artefacts, and she’d begun crying and screaming when it was her turn to hold what the class were told was a bayonet.
+One day in Year 8, grown thoughtful tall, pale and blonde, she had to be picked up from school because a local historian had brought in a collection of artefacts.

 She dropped it as if she’d been burned.
-“It did terrible things,” she shouted, “you shouldn’t have brought it in.
+“It did terrible things,” she shouted.
+“You shouldn’t have brought it in.
 It’s a dreadful, bloody thing take it away take it away take it away.”

 She would not be calmed.